Housing

 [email protected]

 • Our Place opened in December of 2021.
-This is a new program to Turning Points as it is a substance free, rapid rehousing program with intense case management.
-Our Place supports 13 beds and provides 3 meals a day as well as access to 24/7 community support workers.
+This is a rapid rehousing program with intense case management.
+Our Place supports 26 beds and provides 3 meals a day as well as access to 24/7 community support workers.
 Our Place works closely with other Turning Points programs and sites to help support individuals and assist them to transition to market housing as soon as possible.

 Location: Provided at registration